The Divergence Index: A Decomposable Measure of Segregation and Inequality: Comparing the Divergence Index and Information Theory Index

-I find that average local entropy (\(\bar{E_i}\)) can be greater than overall entropy (\(E\)) if three conditions hold: if the overall population is not maximally diverse (i.e.~at least one group is over- or under-represented), if any subunits have more diversity than the overall population (e.g.~if there are local areas where groups are more equally represented than in the overall population), and if the subunits are not mutually exclusive.
+Average local entropy (\(\bar{E_i}\)) can be greater than overall entropy (\(E\)) if three conditions hold: if the overall population is not maximally diverse (i.e.~the groups have different population sizes), if any subunits have more diversity than the overall population (e.g., if there are local areas where groups are more similar in size than in the overall population), and if the subunits are not mutually exclusive.

 The first two conditions are quite common when measuring segregation.
-The third condition -- non-exclusive subunits -- arises when measuring segregation spatially.
-Spatial segregation measures, including the spatial version of the Divergence Index provided above, include a proximity-weighted contribution from nearby areas in each location's population.
-This creates overlapping local environments or \emph{ego-centric neighborhoods} (Lee et al. 2008; Reardon et al. 2009, 2008), which are not mutually exclusive.
-Non-exclusive subunits are also common in social network analysis, such as studying students with overlapping friendship networks.
+The third condition --- non-exclusive subunits --- arises when measuring segregation spatially.
+Spatial segregation measures, including the spatial version of the Divergence Index in equation \ref{eq:Di_spatial} \citep{Roberto:2018jw}, include a proximity-weighted contribution from nearby areas in each location's population.
+This creates overlapping local environments or \emph{ego-centric neighborhoods} \citep{Lee:2008gm, Reardon:2008wa, Reardon:2009kq}, which are not mutually exclusive: they include the residents of the location itself, as well as the populations of other nearby locations within a particular distance.
+Non-exclusive subunits are also common in social network analysis, such as studying overlapping relationships in personal and business networks \citep[e.g.,][]{Smith2016tt}.

 When the three conditions listed above occur, then average local entropy (\(\bar{E_i}\)) can be greater than overall entropy (\(E\)), and \(E\) can not be used to derive the equivalence between the Information Theory Index and the Divergence Index.
-Moreover, when \(\bar{E_i}\) is greater than \(E\), then the Information Theory Index will be negative.\footnote{It is possible to observe nonnegative values of \(H\) when \(E\) is negative, but only if \(\bar{E_i}\) is also negative.
+Moreover, when \(\bar{E_i}\) is greater than \(E\), then the Information Theory Index will be negative.\footnote{It is possible to observe nonnegative values of \(H\) when \(E\) is negative, but only if \(\bar{E_i}\) is also negative.}

-It is also possible for \(H\) to be greater than \(1\), but only when measured for a continuous distribution and when either (but not both) \(E\) or \(\bar{E_i}\) is negative.}